 Spoon dishes are a fundamental part of the gastronomy in the Northern Spain.
 During the colder months, nothing beats the comforting warmth of a good soup or stew.
 These dishes are rich in flavor and tradition, perfect for battling the chill.

-Galician Broth
+Galician Broth (Caldo gallego)

 If you’ve been to Galicia and haven’t tried this typical dish, you haven’t really been to Galicia.
 In this region, it’s not all about octopus, empanada, and seafood; we’re also big on soups, all year round and everywhere in Galicia.
 This classic spoon dish is made with water, pork lard, vegetables to choose from among turnip tops, chard or cabbage, beans, and potatoes.
 For those who want a bit more substance and color, you can always add chorizo and some ham.
-In Mourente, very close to Pontevedra, where the Portuguese Way passes, a famous festival is held in honor of this typical dish.
+In Mourente, very close to Pontevedra, where the Spiritual Variant of the Portuguese Way starts, a famous festival is held in honor of this typical dish.

 Galician Tripe Stew (Callos a la Gallega)